coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_EMR.md

 ## Cluster Architecture

 An Amazon EMR cluster consists of different types of nodes, each serving specific purposes in data processing:

+1. **Master Node**:
+   - The master node manages the entire EMR cluster by running the necessary software to coordinate the distribution of tasks and data.
+It is responsible for task assignment, failure recovery, and managing cluster health. **It does not participate in data storage or computation.**